Power News We love to talk!

 A Memorandum of Co-operation between Power Grid Corporation of India LTD (Powergrid) and Norwegian Centre of Expertise (NCE) Smart Energy Markets covering cooperation for 15 countries was signed.
 Power Grid is the government owned central transmission utility of India.
 Nordpool sees potential delivery of consultancy services and systems and the solutions the Norwegian companies have presented has caught good attention and found commercial partners are found.

 Ostfold University College met MDI Gurgaon during the Roundtable for incubation collaboration and followed up with a spontaneous visit to the school known as one of Indians best business schools.
 Carl-Morten Gjeldsnes and Oystein Johnsen, Research Director are excited to tell that they will establish an exchange collaboration and maybe also research collaboration in a longer term.

 Hvaler municipality is a test bed for the new solutions being developed by the industry.
 They are proud to showcase how they work with the services to reach end users.
 They have discussed with Indian stakeholders how their experiences can be liked to street lightening, waste management etc.

 On the last day of the week, a workshop on Smart Grid Technologies was hosted by India-Smart grid forum and welcomed NCE Smart Energy Markets in Halden to meet and present their solutions and products to National and State representatives from utility and electricity bodies from Haryana, Kolkata, Delhi and Rajasthan.
 Joint secretary of the Ministry of Power, Mr. A. K. Verma addressed the audience and in discussion with several business participants from Norway, he invited them to further meetings and collaboration.

-- Teri proposes cess on coal production Read more
+- Meet on energy conservation Read more